signalfx/signalfx-agent/README.md

-When using the [host observer](./docs/observers/host.md), the agent requires the [Linux capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) `DAC_READ_SEARCH` and `SYS_PTRACE`, both of which are necessary to allow the agent to determine which processes are listening on network ports on the host.
+When using the [host observer](./docs/observers/host.md), the agent requires the [Linux capabilities](http://man7.org/linux/man-pages/man7/capabilities.7.html) `DAC_READ_SEARCH` and `SYS_PTRACE`.
+These are necessary for the agent to determine which processes are listening on network ports on the host.
-Otherwise, there is nothing built into the agent that requires privileges.
+Other than that, there is nothing built into the agent that requires privileges.
 When using a package to install the agent, the agent binary is given those capabilities in the package post-install script, but the agent is run as the `signalfx-agent` user.
 If you are not using the `host` observer, then you can